leafac/leafac.com/index.md

 ---
 layout: default

 # ADDING A PUBLICATION
 #
-# 1. Export from Zotero with format “BibTeX” and and “Export Files” enabled.
+# - Add publication to Zotero.
+#   - Authors: Use ‘Literal’.
+#   - Abstract: Don’t use paragraphs.
+If multilingual, use a soft line break (two spaces followed by newline).
-# 2. Export from Zotero with format “CSL JSON”.
+# - Export from Zotero.
+#   - Format ‘BibTeX’ and ‘Export Files’ enabled.
+#   - Format ‘CSL JSON’.
+# - Format generated BibTeX.
-# 3. Cleanup the generated BibTeX entry (for example, remove the ‘file’ entry).
+#   - Remove the ‘file’ entry.
-# 4. Cleanup the tabs in the generated JSON (replace them with two spaces).
+#   - Use four spaces for indentation.
-# 5. Upload PDF to server.
+# - Upload PDF to server.
-# 6. Copy JSON here.
-# 7. Copy BibTeX entry here.
+# - Copy data here.
+#   - JSON.
+#   - BibTeX.
-# 8. Copy PDF file name here.
+#   - PDF file name.
+# - Replace tabs with two spaces.

 publications:
   [
     {